roddhjav/pass-import/README.md

   been initialised before with 'pass init'.

 Password managers:
   src                   Path to the data to import.
-Can also be the password manager name followed by the path to
+Can also be the password
-                        the data to import.
-The password manager name can be: 1password, aegis, andotp, apple- keychain, bitwarden, blur, buttercup, chrome, clipperz, csv, dashlane, encryptr, enpass, firefox, fpm, freeotp+, gnome, gnome-auth, gorilla, kedpm, keepass, keepassx, keepassx2, keepassxc, keeper, lastpass, myki, network-manager, padlock, pass, passman, passpack, passpie, pwsafe, revelation, roboform, saferpass, upm, zoho
+                        manager name followed by the path to the data to import.
+The password manager name can be: 1password, aegis, andotp, apple-keychain, bitwarden, blur,
+                        buttercup, chrome, clipperz, csv, dashlane, encryptr,
+                        enpass, firefox, fpm, freeotp+, gnome, gnome-auth,
+                        gorilla, kedpm, keepass, keepassx, keepassx2,
+                        keepassxc, keeper, lastpass, myki, network-manager,
+                        padlock, pass, passman, passpack, passpie, pwsafe,
+                        revelation, roboform, saferpass, upm, zoho

 Common optional arguments:
   -r path, --root path  Only import the password from a specific subfolder.